 Competition and antagonism

 Phytoplankton-bacteria interactions have been most extensively considered within the context of competitive or antagonistic relationships2,13,52,92-94, often involving competition for inorganic nutrients52 or the algicidal activities of bacteria and related defence mechanisms of phytoplankton95-98.
 For example, the Bacteroidetes Kordia algicida infects diatoms and causes cell lysis using extracellular proteases96 (Fig. 5), while in response to this attack the diatom Chaetoceros didymus has evolved a defence mechanism based on the secretion of algal proteases99.
 Another member of the Bacteroidetes, Croceibacter atlanticus, infects diatoms by attaching to their surface and inhibiting cell division, resulting in cell elongation and plastid accumulation28 (Fig. 5).
 In this case, it appears that direct cell attachment and transfer of (as yet unidentified) molecules leads to increased exudation of organic matter that is utilised by the bacteria28.
-100
+Moreover, some bacteria exhibit temperature-dependent virulence, such as the Rhodobacteraceae member Ruegeria sp.
+R11, which kills phytoplankton at 25°C but not at 18°C100.

 FIGURE 5: